 First things first, and most importantly, what is inclusive education?

 Inclusive education is simply based on the thought that every single child and family member is equally valued and deserves the same experiences and opportunities as anyone else.
-The idea is specifically for children with disabilities, whether an intellectual disability, developmental disability, physical disability, etc. Nothing is too big or too small for inclusive education, it is meant for anyone who feels left out of learning experiences, social interactions, and any other everyday activities.
+The idea is specifically for children with The Americans with Disabilities Act (ADA) defines a person with a disability as a person who has a physical or mental impairment that substantially limits one or more major life activity.
+This includes people who have a record of such an impairment, even if they do not currently have a disability.
+It also includes people who do not have a disability but are regarded as having a disability.
+The ADA also makes it unlawful to discriminate against a person based on that person’s association with a person with a disability., whether an intellectual disability, developmental disability, physical disability, etc. Nothing is too big or too small for inclusive education, it is meant for anyone who feels left out of learning experiences, social interactions, and any other everyday activities.

 The process involves ensuring that all students have access to support, high-quality instruction, and interventions in general education classes that are appropriate for their age.